ably/docs/README.md

 Visit `localhost:9000` for homepage.

+## Environment Variables

+Note that any env variables needed to show in the browser must be prefixed with `GATSBY_` in order to appear.

+* GATSBY_DOCS_SIGNED_IN - set to any string to force the application to behave as though you are logged in
+* GATSBY_DOCS_API_KEYS - set to any string to force the application to behave as though you have API keys available
+* GATSBY_WEBSITE_API_USER_DATA - the URL from which basic user data can be retrieved
+* GATSBY_WEBSITE_API_API_KEYS_DATA - the URL from which user API keys can be retrieved

+Place these in .env.development to run locally.

 ## Further Information

 Documentation is included throughout this repository in the form of README.md files at folder level.
 Thanks in part to support for this sort of setup from GitHub, these are intended to: